BlockbusterAndy/BidBazaar/README.md

 - **Product Listing**: Easy-to-use tools for sellers to create detailed and attractive product listings with high-quality images and descriptions.
 - **Product Management**: Dashboard for sellers to manage their listings, track bids, and view sale history.
 - **Real-time Bidding**: Dynamic real-time bidding system with instant updates on bid status and auction progress.
-- **User Feedback**: Systems for buyers to leave feedback and ratings on transactions and sellers.
+- **Custom Admin Dashboard**: Custom Admin Dashboard to manage the platform and view reports.

 ## Technologies Used

 - **Backend**: Django (Python web framework)
 - **Database**: SQLite (default database for Django)
-- **Frontend**: HTML, JavaScript, Tailwind CSS
+- **Frontend**: HTML, JavaScript, Tailwind CSS, Chart.js for reports
 - **Development Tools**: Visual Studio Code

 ## Installation